Been there; done that; and still doing it.

 When we fear rejection, we often put up imaginary obstacles—I always take refuge in not wanting to have an online presence when I need to publish a new post.
 After all, the world keeps spinning whether I post or not.
 So, why bother?

 To face your fears, you need to understand its cause: delve deeper into your actions.
 What behavior(s) do you indulge in that prompts the fear?—And find ways to work through it.

 Be honest with yourself and purpose to change.

 Use your imagination to rehearse acting or feeling differently in the face of rejection.
 It will help you change the way you respond to it.

 Know that you will still survive even if someone leaves you for another; a regret mail from a potential employer doesn’t mean that your prospects of earning a substantial income are doomed.

 Ignore your past investment.
 It is gone.
 Breathe through your doubts.

 4. Turn it into strength

-Focus on the task that your fears are holding you back from performing.
+Carry out the task that it’s keeping you from performing.
 See it through.
-Don’t focus on the imaginary obstacles that are forming in your mind.
+Ignore the imaginary obstacles that are forming in your mind.

 It is time to take the driver’s seat in your life— in the areas you can.
 Don’t let your fear of rejection keep you from submitting your application or executing that idea you’ve been contemplating.